 10. Currently, BMI and waist circumference are the primary tools to assess for adiposity.
 For all patients, counseling regarding healthy dietary and activity behaviors is recommended.
 Among patients with increased BMI or high waist circumference, assessment of other cardiometabolic risk factors is recommended.

-Clinical Topics: Congenital Heart Disease and Pediatric Cardiology, Diabetes and Cardiometabolic Disease, Dyslipidemia, Noninvasive Imaging, Prevention, Atherosclerotic Disease (CAD/PAD), CHD and Pediatrics and Imaging, CHD and Pediatrics and Prevention, CHD and Pediatrics and Quality Improvement, Lipid Metabolism, Computed Tomography, Magnetic Resonance Imaging, Nuclear Imaging, Diet, Smoking
+Clinical Topics: Congenital Heart Disease and Pediatric Cardiology, Diabetes and Cardiometabolic Disease, Dyslipidemia, Noninvasive Imaging, Prevention, Atherosclerotic Disease (CAD/PAD), CHD and Pediatrics and Imaging, CHD and Pediatrics and Prevention, CHD and Pediatrics and Quality Improvement, Hypertriglyceridemia, Lipid Metabolism, Computed Tomography, Magnetic Resonance Imaging, Nuclear Imaging, Diet, Smoking